IAMAl/Readings-in-Computer-Architectures/README.md

 #### 8.1.1.
 Band Theory and Its Band-Gap

-- "Characteristics of Electrons in Solids", IRE Transactions on Education (Volume: 3, Issue: 4, Dec.
-1960)
+- "Characteristics of Electrons in Solids", IRE Transactions on Education, Volume: 3, Issue: 4, Dec.
+1960

 - "Bandgap and transport properties of Si/sub 1-x/Ge/sub x/ by analysis of nearly ideal Si/Si/sub 1-x/Ge/sub x//Si heterojunction bipolar transistors," C. A. King, J. L. Hoyt and J. F. Gibbons, IEEE Transactions on Electron Devices, vol. 36, no. 10, pp. 2093-2104, Oct.
 1989

 #### 8.1.2.
 Doping

 - "The influence of heavy doping on the emitter efficiency of a bipolar transistor", H.J.J.
-De Man, IEEE Transactions on Electron Devices ( Volume: 18, Issue: 10, October 1971)
+De Man, IEEE Transactions on Electron Devices, Volume: 18, Issue: 10, October 1971

 ### 8.2.
 Transistor

 - "The transistor — A new amplifier", Electrical Engineering, vol. 67, no. 8, pp. 740-740, Aug.
 1948

-- "Some circuit aspects of the transistor", R. M. Ryder, R. J. Kircher, The Bell System Technical Journal (Volume: 28, Issue: 3, July 1949)
+- "Some circuit aspects of the transistor", R. M. Ryder, R. J. Kircher, The Bell System Technical Journal, Volume: 28, Issue: 3, July 1949

 #### 8.2.1.
 Band-Gap and Junction

-- "Carrier Generation and Recombination in P-N Junctions and P-N Junction Characteristics", Chih-tang Sah, Robert N. Noyce, William Shockley, Proceedings of the IRE (Volume: 45, Issue: 9, Sept.
-1957)
+- "Carrier Generation and Recombination in P-N Junctions and P-N Junction Characteristics", Chih-tang Sah, Robert N. Noyce, William Shockley, Proceedings of the IRE, Volume: 45, Issue: 9, Sept.
+1957

 #### 8.2.2.
 Historical Review of Transistor

-- "The invention of the transistor", Proceedings of the IEEE (Volume: 86, Issue: 1, Jan.
-1998)
+- "The invention of the transistor", Proceedings of the IEEE, Volume: 86, Issue: 1, Jan.
+1998

-- "Evolution of the MOS transistor-from conception to VLSI", Sah Chih-Tang, Proceedings of the IEEE (Volume: 76, Issue: 10, Oct.
-1988)
+- "Evolution of the MOS transistor-from conception to VLSI", Sah Chih-Tang, Proceedings of the IEEE, Volume: 76, Issue: 10, Oct.
+1988

 ### 8.3.
 Fabrication